 The two macros, ARPUT and ARGET, share much of the same design.

-Much is centered on proper handling of the index, which is passed as a fullword.
-It would probably make more sense to use a halfword for the index.
+Much is centered on proper handling of the index, passed as a fullword.
 Here are the essential processing steps.

 - 1. The index value is examined.
 If it is negative, the macro exits. - 2.
 If the value in the index is not less than the number of elements in the array, the macro exits.
 For N elements, valid indices are $0 \le K < N$. - 3.
 Using the SLA instruction, the index value is multiplied by 4 in order to get a byte offset from the base address. - 4.
 ARPUT stores the value in R4 into the indexed address.
 ARGET retrieves the value at the indexed address and loads R4.